 Traveling on an India passport is not easy.
 I have to plan my travel ahead, sometimes months in advance.
 It requires countless hours of research, months of planning and ever-ending documentation.
 Pre-booked flight and hotel reservations, travel insurance, payslips, employment letters, vacation approval letters, bank/credit card statements and the list goes on.

 That’s only for a few days of vacation.
 Now imagine how difficult it would be if you want to travel long-term as I do.

 I prefer to experience the country, make local friends, enjoy the culture and learn the language.
 This sometimes leads to slow travel, but I enjoy it.
 Over time, I have made many local friends, learned life lessons and learned to speak a few foreign languages.

 My mission is to travel as many countries as possible on my Indian passport.
 I want to show the world that it is possible to travel the world on a “powerless” passport.
 It is not easy, but it is possible.

 Yes, you can!
-Visa is definitely a major hurdle for travelers from the developing countries.
+Visa is definitely a big hurdle for travelers from developing countries.
 But if you have the burning desire to travel, then you can make it happen.